 Students must reapply for financial aid each academic year.

 Determining Financial Need

 Financial aid from most sources is awarded on the basis of financial need.
-Once the student meets the other eligibility criteria, the information he or she reports on their aid application will be used in federal formulas to calculate their need and eligibility.
+Once students meet the other eligibility criteria, the information they report on their aid application will be used in federal formulas to calculate their need and eligibility.